amazon-braket/amazon-braket-examples/README.md

   * Superdense Coding

+    In this tutorial, we construct an implementation of the superdense coding protocol via Amazon Braket's SDK.
 Superdense coding is a method of transmitting two classical bits by sending only one qubit.
+Starting with a pair of entanged qubits, the sender (aka Alice) applies a certain quantum gate to their qubit and sends the result to the receiver (aka Bob), who is then able to decode the full two-bit message.

 * [Circuit-simple / Backends-Devices] Exploring Braket Devices and Backends